dogweather/forkful/content/en/swift/dates-and-times/getting-the-current-date.md

   \ the\u2026"
 lastmod: '2024-03-13T22:45:00.405594-06:00'
 model: gpt-4-0125-preview
-summary: "Getting the current date in Swift involves using the `Date` class to access\
-  \ the date and time that the app is being run.
-Programmers need to fetch the\u2026"
+summary: Getting the current date in Swift involves using the `Date` class to access the date and time that the app is being run.
 title: Getting the current date
 weight: 29
 ---